craftcms/docs/docs/commerce/4.x/subscription-templates.md

 ::: warning
 Not all canceled subscriptions might be available for reactivation, so make sure to check for that using `subscription.canReactivate()`.
 :::

+To reactivate a subscription the subscriber must have the [Manage Subscriptions](store-management.md#manage-subscriptions) permission.
+You can assign this permission to the user group.